fefas/blog/src/_posts/2024-01-03-project-pivotal-partnership-integration.md

    deployment isolation.

-   The existing service responsible for e-commerce checkout integrations could handle everything by simply providing the same use cases via a new port to accommodate this new client type.
+   The existing service responsible for e-commerce checkout integrations could handle everything by simply providing the same use cases via a new port and authentication to accommodate this new client type.

-   Leveraging Command Query Separation (CQS) already present in the service would make implementing a new port almost trivial.
+   Leveraging Command Query Separation (CQS) already present in the service design would make implementing a new port almost trivial.

 2. Scalability wouldn't be resolved solely by creating a new service.
-The existing service would remain the bottleneck regardless of a new, faster service.
-Moreover, the new service would likely compromise response time and reliability by introducing another potential failure point.
+The existing service would remain the bottleneck regardless of a new and faster service.
+Moreover, the new service would likely compromise response time and reliability by introducing another potential failure point hurting our SLA.

-   Close collaboration with our partner on activating new e-commerce integrations mitigated the urgency for premature optimization.
+   The planned close collaboration with our partner on activating new e-commerce integrations would mitigate the urgency for premature optimization.

 3. The high complexity associated with setting up the new service would heavily drain team resources without commensurate benefits for the project's outcome.